-Researchers in Israel have refined a process to create an environmentally friendly plastic-like polymer derived from microorganisms that feed on seaweed.
-The polymers are completely biodegradable as well as recyclable.
+Researchers in Israel have developed an environmentally friendly plastic – like polymer derived from marine organisms that feed on seaweed, which are completely biodegradable as well as recyclable.

 It was the successful outcome of a collaboration between Dr Alexander Golberg and Professor Michael Gozin of Tel Aviv University.
 Their study was published in the journal Bioresource Technology this month (January 2019).

 This material may one day free the world of its worst pollutant.
 Plastic accounts for up to 90% of all the pollutants in our oceans, according to EcoWatch – yet there are few comparable, environmentally friendly alternatives to the material.

 “Plastics take hundreds of years to decay.
 So bottles, packaging and bags create plastic ‘continents’ in the oceans, endanger animals and pollute the environment,” says Dr Golberg.
 “Plastic is also produced from petroleum products, which has an industrial process that releases chemical contaminants as a by-product.”

 You might also like: How Wax Worms Can Be Used to Fight Plastic Waste